km574744/try-this-one-legal/terms-of-use.md

 ## Governing Law

-These terms are governed by the laws of [your state/country], without regard to conflict of law principles.
+These terms are governed by the laws of [Virginia, USA], without regard to conflict of law principles.

 ---

 ## Contact

 Questions?
-Email: [your-email@example.com]
+Email: [km574744@gmail.com]